Winter landscapes in Western art: Bruegel

+Bruegel's other snow paintings

 Romantic landscape painting

 Later, after a relatively warm period that coincided with the end of the 17th century Dutch Golden Age, the European climate turned cool again, heading for a trough whose lowest point was in the second decade of the 19th century.
 In 1809, a series of major volcanic eruptions heralded the arrival of a particularly cold period as the clouds of ash partially blocked out the sun.
 The decade from 1810 to 1819 was the coldest in England since the 17th century.
 In 1812, the French Grande Armée was forced to retreat from Moscow by the advancing winter – known to the Russians as General Snow.
 These climactic events played a great part in the development of a new art genre, the winter landscape.

 In the late 18th century, the growing Romantic movement intensified interest in landscape painting, including winter landscapes.
 Practitioners included the German artist Caspar David Friedrich, who depicted remote and wild landscapes.
 Caspar David Friedrich was a romantic landscape painter, and was one of the first artists to portray winter landscapes as austere, forbidding and desolate.
 His winter scenes are solemn and still.
 They are often painted plein-air, with the artist using the thin, gray light of winter to create an appropriate atmosphere and illustrate the effect of light reflected off snow.
 According to the art historian Hermann Beenken, Friedrich painted winter scenes in which "no man has yet set his foot".
 Although based on direct observation, his landscapes did not reproduce nature but were painted to create a dramatic effect, using nature as a mirror of human emotions.
 His aim was a reunion with the spiritual self through the contemplation of nature, paralleling Romanticism's validation of intense emotions such as apprehension, fear, horror, terror and awe.
 Awe in particular – experienced when confronting the sublimity of untamed nature and its picturesque qualities – drew Friedrich's interest, as seen in his idealized portrayals of coasts, forests and craggy mountains.
 Friedrich created the notion of a landscape full of romantic feeling – die romantische Stimmungslandschaft.
 His works detail a wide range of geographical features, and he used the landscape as an expression of religious mysticism.